 Honors Literature Program:

 St. Peter School has an Honors Literature program for students in the Middle School.
-While the general orientation of our literature program for all students will be classical (in content and methodology), students enrolled in this program will have the opportunity to engage texts at a faster pace and read a greater variety of texts.
+Students enrolled in this program will have the opportunity to engage texts at a faster pace and read a greater variety of texts.
 This particular dimension of our ELA program is designed to specifically help students prepare for honors English and Literature courses in high school.
 The requirements for entrance into this program are as follows (entrance can be reviewed on a quarterly basis so that all students have an opportunity to access the class):

 - Teacher recommendation